 - Enable teams to drive innovation and value creation; develop leaders who consistently raise their teams’ capabilities

 - Develop new approaches to connect with those around you in meaningful and authentic ways

-- Communicate with confidence and professionalism whether it’s in boardrooms, client meetings, "virtual" connections, or large presentation halls
+- Communicate with confidence and professionalism in boardrooms, client meetings, virtual connections, or large presentation halls

 Select Participating Organizations

 Martha Maznevski is Professor of Organizational Behaviour and Faculty Director for Executive Education at Ivey.
 She is an expert in global teams, global leadership, culture and identity, and empowering individual differences.
 She has published widely on these topics in academic and management arenas, and also works closely with leaders and their companies around the world on innovative approaches to leadership at all levels in today’s highly complex global environment.